Agarwood (Oud or Oudh) is known as the Wood of God as it has so much to offer from religious practices to healthy lives.

 Dennis J Mckenna, author of The Incense Bible: Plant Scents That Transcend World Culture, Medicine, and Spirituality, wrote

-From my own experience, I used agarwood incense to eliminate moldy odor from my car in the rainy days.
-Wet shoes stepped in to your car, create a perfect environment for fungus.
-Obviously, sun is the best solution here and in addition, I left a small burning incense stick inside my car for 10 minutes and amazingly, the muddy smell has gone.
+From my own experience, I used agarwood incense to eliminate mouldy odour from my car in the rainy days.
+Wet shoes stepped into your car, create a perfect environment for fungus.
+Obviously, the sun is the best solution here and in addition, I left a small burning incense stick inside my car for 10 minutes and amazingly, the muddy smell has gone.

 What are you waiting for?
 "Listen" to your incense or purify your air now

-1) Our Green Cap: a slight sweet and bitter, some silent note in between bitter and sweet note
+1) Our Green Cap: a slightly sweet and bitter, some silent note in between bitter and sweet note

 2) Our Red Cap: a clear distinction, the "music" (scent node) has moved to another level, sweeter , clearer and stronger due to high resin contain in the incense.

 3) Our Orange Cap: A more complex level. a sense of calmness washes through, not as sweet, a small amount of sour kicked in.
 Good gift for experienced users

 Cunningham (1999), author of "the Complete Book of Incense, Oils, and Brews", has a short description about "Aloe wood",one of the incense making ingredients.
 Please note this book was written in 1999, at that time,high-grade agarwood is around several hundred per kg, 30 times less compared to 2016

 MCF-7 in this experience is the cancer cells (click here for the whole research paper), as you could see from the pictures, the % of growth dropped drastically.

 2) Sedative effect (could be used for stress, and anxiety in aromatherapy)